 How much is a lesson?

 The first lesson is free, this allows you to see if this is the kind of style you would like to progress in without having to pay out for the privilege.
-Each lesson after that is £6 for the Pee Wee, Junior & Senior childrens classes and £9 for the adult sessions.
+Each lesson after that is £7 for the Pee Wee, Junior & Senior children's classes and £10 for the adult sessions.
+Older children training in the adult classes pay £8.50.
 We also offer a discount to students and pensioners.
 Classes run by Sensei Ian have changed to a monthly payment scheme (discounted and payable by direct debit).

 Do I need any special equipment to start?

 Initially all you require is a pair of tracksuit bottoms and a t-shirt, as you become more proficient a Gi (training attire) is required.